Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Example implementations for each of the languages are available.
 This Kit will also give you a good starting point into the programming with Tinkerforge.

+A howto video that shows how to hack the mains switches and some applications can be found on Youtube:

+.. raw:: html

+ <iframe width="640" height="360" src="http://www.youtube-nocookie.com/embed/hHnhflS3260" frameborder="0" allowfullscreen></iframe>

 Technical Specifications
 ------------------------